artipie/artipie/README.md

 ### How to start

-Artipie web server can be started as standalone Java application, or started in a cluster with multiple instance behind load balancer.
+Artipie web server can be started as standalone Java application, or in a cluster with multiple instances behind load balancer.
 If Artipie was started in a cluster, all instances should receive single meta configuration for Artipie module.
-It's recommended that S3 storage be used for multi-instance deployment.
+It's recommended to use S3 storage for multi-instance deployment.

 To start Vertx server with Artipie service, you need to build package first:
 `mvn clean package`; And start it with Java command then: